Understanding the Fear of Being Alone (Autophobia)

 What Is Autophobia?

-Autophobia is the intense fear or anxiety associated with being alone or feeling isolated.
-Unlike a healthy appreciation for social connection, this fear is often irrational and can persist even when individuals are physically safe or surrounded by others.
-People with autophobia may:
+Unlike a healthy desire for connection, this fear can persist even when an individual is physically safe or surrounded by others.
+People who experience autophobia may:

 anxiety checklist